andyatkinson/andyatkinson.github.io/_posts/2026-08-01-postgresql-18-uuidv7.md

 However, I picked 5 tables where insert latency decreased significantly and the graphs were quite fun to see.
 The improvements in these cases were 8x, 9x, 20x, 23x, and 63x!

-The tables with the 63x, 20x, and 9x reductions are shown below.
+The tables with the 63x, 23x, and 9x improvements are shown below.
 <table class="styled-table">
   <thead>
     <tr>